-Anchorage, Alaska turns the Last Frontier red, white and blue for the Fourth of July.
+Anchorage, Alaska turns red, white, and blue for the Fourth of July.
 The city starts our Independence Day celebrations early – and not just because Alaska loves a good party.

 Independence Day Early in Eagle River

 The community of Eagle River gets a jump start on Independence Day celebrations on July 3.
-Sponsored by the Eagle River Lions Club, food, entertainment and games in Eagle River Lions Park make the most of 19 hours of daylight.
+Sponsored by the Eagle River Lions Club, food, entertainment, and games in Eagle River Lions Park make the most of 19 hours of daylight.
 The extra sun means plenty of fun before nightfall, and fireworks as the sun gently dips for a few hours.
 Doors open for the annual Finis "Uncle Sam" Shelden 3rd of July Fireworks Extravaganza at 6 p.m.